NachE/my_nOSe/README.md

 ## Run OS Requirements
 At the same time you build a ISO file with the tool described abobe, you can burn it and use on a real hardware (i386 compatible).
 Moreover, you can use an emulator like qemu or bochs.
 Inside util/ directory you can found 'startbochs.sh' and 'startqemu.sh' with a command-line used to start the .iso file.
-Also, qemu have the hability to start the kernel in raw mode, so you can start it whitout generate ISO file (with some funny bugs :D).
+Also, qemu have the hability to start the kernel in raw mode, so you can start it without generate ISO file (with some funny bugs :D).

 The recomended emulator for debug and dev is bochs because it have heavily debug options.